zama-ai/concrete-ml/docs/guides/hybrid-models.md

 # Hybrid models
+This document explains how to use Concrete ML API to deploy hybrid models in Fully Homomorphic Encryption (FHE).

+## Introduction
-FHE enables cloud applications to process private user data without running the risk of data leaks.
-Furthermore, deploying ML models in the cloud is advantageous as it eases model updates, allows to scale to large numbers of users by using large amounts of compute power, and protects model IP by keeping the model on a trusted server instead of the client device.
+FHE allows cloud applications to process private user data securely, minimizing the risk of data leaks.
+Deploying machine learning (ML) models in the cloud offers several advantages:

+- Simplifies model updates.
+- Scales to large user bases by leveraging substantial compute power.
+- Protects model's Intellectual Property (IP) by keeping the model on a trusted server rather than on client devices.

-However, not all applications can be easily converted to FHE computation and the computation cost of FHE may make a full conversion exceed latency requirements.
+However, not all applications can be easily converted to FHE computation.
+The high computation cost of FHE might exceed latency requirements for full conversion.

 Hybrid models provide a balance between on-device deployment and cloud-based deployment.
+This approach involves:

-This approach entails executing parts of the model directly on the client side, while other parts are securely processed with FHE on the server side.
-Concrete ML facilitates the hybrid deployment of various neural network models, including MLP (multilayer perceptron), CNN (convolutional neural network), and Large Language Models.
+- Executing parts of the model on the client side.
+- Securely processing other parts with FHE on the server side.

+Concrete ML supports hybrid deployment for various neural network models, including Multilayer Perceptron (MLP), Convolutional Neural Network (CNN), and Large Language Models.

 {% hint style="warning" %}
-If model IP protection is important, care must be taken in choosing the parts of a model to be executed on the cloud.
-Some black-box model stealing attacks rely on knowledge distillation or on differential methods.
-As a general rule, the difficulty to steal a machine learning model is proportional to the size of the model, in terms of numbers of parameters and model depth.
+To protect model IP, carefully choose the model parts to execute in the cloud.
+Some black-box model stealing attacks use knowledge distillation or differential methods.
+Generally, the difficulty of stealing a machine learning model increases with the model's size, number of parameters, and depth.
 {% endhint %}

-The hybrid model deployment API provides an easy way to integrate the [standard deployment procedure](client_server.md) into neural network style models that are compiled with [`compile_brevitas_qat_model`](../references/api/concrete.ml.torch.compile.md#function-compile_brevitas_qat_model) or [`compile_torch_model`](../references/api/concrete.ml.torch.compile.md#function-compile_torch_model).
+The hybrid model deployment API simplifies integrating the [standard deployment procedure](client_server.md) into neural network style models that are compiled with [`compile_brevitas_qat_model`](../references/api/concrete.ml.torch.compile.md#function-compile_brevitas_qat_model) or [`compile_torch_model`](../references/api/concrete.ml.torch.compile.md#function-compile_torch_model).

 ## Compilation

-To use hybrid model deployment, the first step is to define what part of the PyTorch neural network model must be executed in FHE.
-The model part must be a `nn.Module` and is identified by its key in the original model's `.named_modules()`.
+To use hybrid model deployment, the first step is to define which part of the PyTorch neural network model must be executed in FHE.
+Ensure the model part is a `nn.Module` and is identified by its key in the original model's `.named_modules()`.

+Here is an example:

 ```python
 import numpy as np